 State Fire Marshal LEPC— Ms. Crowley made a motion to recommend approval to the full SERC of the State Fire Marshal LEPC OPTE grant application.
 Mr. Nolan seconded the motion which was approved unanimously.

-Mrs. Beauregard went over funding and discussed the SERC Hazconnect database was a 60/40 split with SERC paying 60% and Highway funds paying 40%; with the SERC’s current budget the contingency fund must pay for 100% of the Hazconnect database.
+Ms. Beauregard went over funding and discussed the SERC Hazconnect database was a 60/40 split with SERC paying 60% and Highway funds paying 40%; with the SERC’s current budget the contingency fund must pay for 100% of the Hazconnect database.

 REVIEW OF FFY23 HMEP GRANT APPLICATIONS